team-watchdog/apoc-gardens-wiki/public/markdown/Roots/radish.md

 ## Storage:
 Remove the tops of radishes and store them in plastic bags in the refrigerator.
 They can stay fresh for up to 2 weeks this way.

-Certainly.
-I'll convert the disease and pest information from the reference file into the requested format:

 ## Protecting your plants
 ### Pest control